Current Quarter Drop

 Adviser-Assisted Drop Request Process

-If you have already used your self-serve Quarterly Drop, or if you want to drop more than one course, use the Adviser-Assisted Drop process.
+If you have already used your self-serve Quarterly Drop, if you want to drop more than one course, or you want to completely withdraw, use the Adviser-Assisted Drop process.

 With the Adviser-Assisted Drop Request Process, you submit a form that sends an email to your adviser(s), You should connect with your adviser(s) to discuss what you want to do, and the adviser(s) will then communicate with the UW Bothell registration team to drop the classes.
 Submitting the form does not automatically drop the courses.
 You must connect and communicate with you adviser(s).